|

 overheating can still be a problem if you don’t take care of them.
 These laptops can be

-awesome, but if you buy one, be ready to spend extra money on maintenance or do it
+awesome.
+If you buy one, be ready to spend extra money on maintenance or do it yourself.

 Business Laptops